paulmelnikow/ObjCMongoDB/README.md

 ## Latest release

-The latest release is v0.9.5, which is based on v0.7.1 of the driver.
+ -   The latest release is v0.9.5
+ -   Based on v0.7.1 of the driver
+ -   Tested under OS X 10.6+ with and without ARC
+ -   Should work fine under iOS

     git checkout v0.9.5     # since master may be a work in process